Puente del Congosto: Site of Cultural Interest

+Numerous cultures have passed through Puente del Congosto, and heritage laws protect some of its places.

 Mount Berrueco

-Because of its archaeological importance in its 12 millennia of history, it has been protect since 1931 as an Historic-Artistic Monument.
+Because of its archaeological importance in its 12 millennia of history, it has been protected since 1931 as a BIC.

 The Castle of the Dávila family and the fortified bridge over the River Tormes

-In October of 2019, the Regional Government of Castile and León has approved the designation of the Castle of the Dávila family and the fortified bridge over the River Tormes, located in Puente del Congosto (Salamanca), as a Bien de Interés Cultural (BIC) under the category of Historic Ensemble.
-Furthermore, a protected area has been defined to ensure the visual and territorial integration of this ensemble, preventing any potential degradation of its historical value.
-This delimitation preserves the relationship between the elements that constitute the ensemble—the castle and the bridge—and the physical environment in which they are situated.
+In October 2019 the Regional Government of Castile and León approved the designation of the Castle of the Dávila family and the fortified bridge over the River Tormes, located in Puente del Congosto (Salamanca), as a Bien de Interés Cultural (BIC) under the category of Historic Ensemble.
+Furthermore, a protected area has been defined to prevent potential degradation of the historical value of the castle, the bridge, and their physical environment.

-Art of the Dry Stone Construction, Knowledge and Techniques
+Art of dry stone construction, knowledge and techniques

 Dry stone construction is the traditional craft of assembling stone structures without the use of mortar or binding agents.
-Widely practiced across Europe, it demands a deep grasp of geometric principles and physical forces, along with the ability to work skillfully with natural stone.
+Widely practised across Europe, it demands a deep grasp of geometric principles and physical forces, along with the ability to work skillfully with natural stone.
 The technique relies on the precise placement and fitting of stones to create durable, stable forms that harmonize with the surrounding landscape and respond to local environmental conditions.The UNESCO Committee for the Safeguarding of Intangible Cultural Heritage stated that "dry stone walls play an essential role in preventing landslides, floods, and avalanches."